rptynan/Topper/README.md

     cmake..
     make

+Note: **CGAL** and **OpenSCAD** are required.

 After that you can run it like this:

     ./topper [input_model] [infill_number] [output_model]

 Input models **must**  be in **.off** format, while output files can be in any format openscad supports (which are .stl / .off / .csg).

 There are currently four infills, numbered below.
+There are variables in `configuration.scad` which you can change to alter them.

 | Number | Infill                            | Picture         |
 |:------:| --------------------------------- | --------------- |